 Description Option Default sound file window height is used when you load a sound file or create a new window.
 Default video strip height Drag the slider to specify the default height of the video strip when you open a video file.
-Peak ration default for new sound files Choose a ratio from the drop-down list to specify the zoom ratio above which the application will use a peak file instead of the original file to draw the waveform.
+Peak ration default for new sound files choose a ratio from the drop down ise to specify the zoom ratio above which the application with THES use a peak file instead of the original file to draw the waveform.
 If you notice problems with waveform scrolling, try decreasing this setting so it is less than your current zoom ratio.
 To calculate the size of the resulting peak files, divide the size of the file by the peak ratio.
 For example, a 100 MB sound file will need a 0.39 MB (100/256) peak file when using 1:256.
 Normal zoom ratio Choose a zoom ratio from the drop-down list to specify the default horizontal magnification.
 This magnification level is used when you load a sound file, create a new window, or use the Zoom Normal command.
 High values show more data, and small values show more detail.
-Custom zoom ratio 1 - Choose a zoom ratio from the drop-down list to specify a custom level of horizontal magnifica- tion.
-Custom zoom ratio 2 uui.
-This zoom ratio will be used when you perform any of the following actions: Click the Custom Zoom 1 or Custom Zoom 2 button on the Navigation toolbar.
+Custom zoom ratio 1 Choose a zoom ratio from the drop-down list to specify a custom level of horizontal magnifica- tion.
+Custom zoom ratio 2 This zoom ratio will be used when you perform any of the following actions.
+This zoom ratio will be used when you perform any of the following actions: • Click the Custom Zoom 1 or Custom Zoom 2 button on the Navigation toolbar Click the Custom Zoom 1 or Custom Zoom 2 button on the Navigation toolbar.
 From the View menu, choose Zoom Time, and then choose a Custom Zoom command from the submenu.
 Right-click in a data window, choose Zoom from the shortcut menu, and then choose a Custom Zoom command from the submenu.
 This feature is available only in the full version of Sound Forge software.
 Color preference for The color preferences section allows you set a custom color for a variety of graphics within the Sound Forge interface.
 Each graphic has a default color, or you can set a custom color by select- ing the Custom radio button and setting the component Red, Green, and Blue of each color.
 1. Choose a screen element from the Color preference for drop-down list.
-2. Set the color of the selected item: Click the Custom radio button and drag the Red, Green, and Blue sliders to adjust the color.
-Click the Default radio button to restore a custom color the default setting click the Boltan radio button to restore a custom color the default setting.
-Incompany and an article 3.
-Click the OK button.
+2. Set the color of the selected item: Click the Custom radio button and drag the Red, Green, and Blue sliders to adjust the color. • Click the Default radio button to restore a custom color the default setting.
+3. Click the OK button.
 Icon color saturation Drag the slider to adjust the color intensity of icons in the Sound Forge window.
 Drag to the left to decrease the color saturation, or drag to the right to increase it.
 Icon color tint Drag the slider to adjust the amount of tinting that is applied to the icons in the Sound Forge window.
 Drag the slider to the right to add an average of the title bar colors to the icons.
 Drag to the left to decrease the amount of tinting applied.
 Tip: You can use the Display Properties control panel to change your active window title bar colors.
 In the Windows 2000 operating system, open the Display Properties control panel and select the Appearance tab.
 Then choose Active Title Bar from the Item drop-down list.
 In the Windows XP operating system, open the Display Properties control panel and select the Appearance tab.
 Then click the Advanced button and choose Active Title Bar from the Item drop-down list.